Nikolas-Charalambidis/conference-talks/2022-java-days.md

 - **Spring Boot 3**
   - Spring Boot 3 runs on Java 17 (which is the minimum version required) and supports records.
   - New Micrometer for metrics and tracing, Spring Cloud Sleuth project becomes obsolete.
-  - Java EE is no longer used in favor of Jakarta EE, which means no longer `javax` packages but `jakarta` ones.
+  - Java EE is no longer used in favor of Jakarta EE, which means no longer `javax` packages but the `jakarta` ones.
   - Spring Security 6 has a major change where `SecurityChainFilter` has to be used instead of `WebSecurityConfigurerAdapter`.
   - Spring Data JPA and Hibernate 6
   - AOT GraalWM support for native images making Spring Native obsolete as it was an experimental project, not it is supported out-of-the box.